ehwest/mdn_qms/Quality_Manual/README.md

 5.5.2 Management Representation

-The Management Representative has been appointed my management with executive responsibility and is responsible and fully authorized to manage the Quality Management System and related matters on an ongoing basis.
+The Management Representative is appointed by management with executive responsibility and is responsible and fully authorized to manage the Quality Management System and related matters on an ongoing basis.
 Roles and responsibilities of the Management Representative include the following:

 * Ensures that the Quality Management System is established, implemented, and maintained in accordance with applicable regulatory requirements.